 1996-97 RI Pres.
-Luis Vicente Giay
+Luis Vicente Giay - Address to 1996 Rotary Convention, Calgary, Alberta, Canada basis for long range planning.
+It can be used as basis to complete Questions 1 & 2 on Insert SPA-3: Strategic Planning Guide and Worksheet

+- a) Where are we now?

+- b) Where do we want to be?

+- c) How do we get there?

-- Address to 1996 Rotary
+- 3) Rotary International has a Strategic Plan.

-Convention,

-Calgary, Alberta, Canada

-- 2) In your groups, review the Self-Evaluation assigned section Insert SPA-2: Rotary Club Self Evaluation and agree on an item in need of improvement.
-Use as basis to complete Questions 1 & 2 on Insert SPA-3: Strategic Planning Guide and Worksheet - a) Where are we now? - b) Where do we want to be? - 3) Based on your previous Self-Evaluation result "areas of improvement", start to complete Question 3.
-"How do we get there? - 4) Rotary International has a Strategic Plan.
 (See Insert SPA-4).
 What is the relation of the RI Strategic Plan to your club's strategic plan?
-How can you use it in your club's strategic planning process? - "...There is so much pleasure in Rotary activities.
+How can you use it in your club's strategic planning process?

+- 4) How do we communicate our strategic plan to our club?
+Is board, club, or key member "buy-in" more important?

+How often does the plan need to be reviewed?
+Can the plan be changed?
+How?

+"....There is so much pleasure in Rotary activities.
 The [regular meetings] bring you into contact with your fellow members.
 Their diverse interests and knowledge stimulate your interest in your community...The planning for service projects both close by or across some distant horizon carries us out of our own selfinterest into the wonderful world of service to others... [and the] pleasing paradox...that we grow in stature when we give of our time and talent to improve the quality of life for someone else.
-How strange that when we give dignity to someone else, we grow in dignity ourselves..."
+How strange that when we give dignity to someone else, we grow in dignity ourselves .... "

 1989-90 RI Pres.
-Hugh M. Archer

-- Enjoy Rotary!
+Hugh M. Archer - Enjoy Rotary!
 THE ROTARIAN, July 1989